thepyottlab/Pillar-Modiolar-Localization-V3.2/README.md

 # Instructions
 For detailed instructions, see the "Readme.txt" file that is bundled with the scripts.
-1. Export your data from Imaris with the correct names for your spots and surfaces (i.e., "Ribbons","Nucleus","PSD","Pillar","Modiolar".
+1. Export your data from Imaris with the correct names for your spots and surfaces (i.e., "Ribbons","Nucleus","PSD","Pillar","Modiolar").
+Or change the names in the label section of "Masterscript.R".
 2. Convert the Imaris output from XLS to XLSX (a macro is bundled with the scripts to convert a batch of XLS files simultaneously).
-3. Copy the XLSX file into the folder containing the scripts.
+3. Copy the XLSX file into the "Input" folder.
+If no folders are there, make a folder called "Input" or run the masterscript once without copying a file.
 4. Run "Install packages.R" if this is your first time using this script.
 Run this again whenever you update from an older version of this script.
-5. Open 'Synapse_script.R" and press "Source".
+5. Open 'Masterscript.R", check the settings and press "Source".

 NOTE: if you only exported ribbon volumes, set "Ribbonsonly" to "TRUE" in "Synapse_script.R" before running the script.
 When running the script with only ribbon data, R will give the following error message: "In min(tmp) : no non-missing arguments to min; returning Inf".
 This can be ignored.

 # Changelog:

+Version 3.0
+- Updates for older Imaris versions are discontinued.
+- Reorganized the script design.
+The smaller scripts are now controlled by the "Masterscript".
+- Added looping of the scripts.
+Multiple files can now be analyzed at once without manual copy/pasting after every run.
+- Added configurable label names.
+If the names of the objects in Imaris do not match with the script (e.g., "IHC" instead of "Nucleus"), you can configure these custom names in the masterscript.
+- Added automatic mastersheet.
+The calculated averages, medians and counts will automatically be pasted in the "Mastersheet".
+Every file analyzed will create a new row and the filename is visible in the first column.
+A mastersheet will automatically be created when none is detected.

 Version 2.3
 - Fixed bug in which processing multiple files would give error that the directories are already created.